syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Compression.md

 {% endhighlight %}

-You can compress the existing PDF document by using the following code snippet.
+You can compress the existing PDF document by using the following code example.

 {% highlight c# %}
 [C#]

-//Load the PDF document
+//Loads the PDF document

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

-//Disable the incremental update
+//Disables the incremental update

 loadedDocument.FileStructure.IncrementalUpdate = false;

-//Set the compression level
+//Sets the compression level

 loadedDocument.Compression = PdfCompressionLevel.Best;

-//Save and close the document
+//Saves and closes the document

 loadedDocument.Save("Output.pdf");